 The specimens reveal more than the mere identities of their owners.
 Their sizes and shapes show how bodies adapt: how lizards evolve longer legs when faced with invasive fire ants, or how songbirds become smaller as the climate gets hotter and sharper-winged as deforestation forces them into open habitats.
 Their DNA reveals how some endangered species have experienced plummeting levels of diversity, while others have started to regain their lost genetic wealth.
 Their cells contain traces of parasites that reveal the origins of epidemics, like the apocalyptic fungus that is killing the world’s amphibians, or the avian pox virus that is sweeping through Galapagos birds, or the male-killing bacteria that briefly feminized a species of Pacific butterfly.

 Every technological advance opens up fresh value in these old treasures.
-Using next-generation sequencing techniques, scientists can extract DNA from the unlikeliest of sources, even animals that have been submerged in embalming formalin.
+Using next-generation sequencing techniques, scientists can extract DNA from the unlikeliest sources, even animals that have been submerged in embalming formalin.
 They can yank out isotopes of carbon and nitrogen that reveal what an animal was eating.
-They can identify environmental polllutants—in one study, an American team documented a blue whale's lifetime of pesticide and mercury exposures by studying a plug of preserved earwax.
+They can identify environmental pollutants—in one study, an American team documented a blue whale’s lifetime of pesticide and mercury exposures by studying a plug of preserved earwax.

 “I’m trying to create an army of young scientists who want to work with collections, and who will go through material like this,” says Hekkala.
 “I love that people are going on expeditions but we can do that in the drawers of museums.”